 When did the name change from Blue Ribbon Sports to Nike happen?

 In 1971 when both Knight and Bowerman decided to part ways with Onitsuka Tiger.
 The two created their line of sneakers and officially called it Nike.

-What catapulted the Nike Roshe sneakers to popularity?
+What catapulted the Nike Roshe shoes to popularity?

 Many attest to the comfort of the Nike Roshe sneakers as being the comfiest shoes they have ever worn at the time of its release.
 The variations in the different Nike Roshe sneakers have also contributed to its popularity.

-What is the price range of Nike Roshe casual sneakers?
+What is the price range of Nike Roshe sneakers?

 Depending on the iteration that one gets from the Nike Roshe sneakers, the prices vary.
 A pair of Nike Roshe One will set one at $75 while the more premium iterations of the Nike Roshe sneakers can go for as high as $140.